kuang287/DataAnalyst/README.md

 ##### Project - Wrangle and Analyze Data

 Real-world data rarely comes clean.
 Using Python, you'll gather data from a variety of sources, assess its quality and tidiness, then clean it.
-You'll document your wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python and SQL.
+You'll document your wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python.

 [Wrangle and Analyze Data](https://github.com/kuang287/DataAnalyst/tree/main/Project4_Data%20Wrangling)